AdMoR/admor.github.io/_posts/2020-02-23-Personal notes on transformers for NLP.markdown

 ---
-description: Essential ressources to use it for fun and profit
+description: Essential ressources to use for fun and profit
 tags: NLP transformers text generation
 ---